| |

 official names that consist of both the traditional

+Aboriginal name and the English name.
 On 15 December 1993, it was renamed "Ayers Rock/Uluru"

 and became the first officially dual-named feature in